 They are often celebrated by millions of their countrymen and…Continue

 Added by The Wild Geese on January 19, 2013 at 5:30am — No Comments

 Five of the 28 Irish-born GIs who perished in the Korean War were born in County Kerry, including Marine Pfc.
 John Patrick White (left).
 Four were born in Cork, Roscommon and Limerick.
-Mayo was the birthplace for three, Leitrim and Antrim two, and Longford, Galway,…Continue
+Mayo was the birthplace for three, Leitrim and Antrim two,…Continue

 Ah!
 Why, Patrick Sarsfield, did we let your ship sail